 1. Good traders don’t gamble.

 Whenever you trade, have a firm grasp of what you can comfortably afford to lose.
 Avoid emotional investment or so-called “need-based investment” that might lead to gambling with irreplaceable money in a short-term attempt to make a profit.
-Trading is a long-term game and sacrificing your short-term financial health for a quick buck is a dangerous road to traverse.
+Trading is a long-term game and sacrificing your short-term financial health for a quick buck is a dangerous road to travel.

 2. Good traders accept risk.

 On its most fundamental level, stock trading is a risk.
 When there is no guarantee of gain involved, that is, by definition, risk.
 Therein lies the primary reason for rule 1.
 Good traders understand and accept a certain amount of risk when cutting deals.

 Understanding risk can also provide a cool head in tumultuous times.
 It can be easy to see a loss of any kind as an abject failure, however a calm demeanor and understanding that losses can and do happen may prevent knee-jerk moves.
 Knowing the risks with each purchase, and even with the activity of trading itself, will inspire more confidence than fear in the long-haul.

 3. Good traders manage trades.